 Enables a certain keyboard layout.
-User may choose between "Generic 101-Key PC" for a standard keyboard layout, "Generic 104-Key PC" for a standard keyboard layout extendend
+You can choose between "Generic 101-Key PC" for a standard keyboard layout, "Generic 104-Key PC" for a standard keyboard

 Keyboard timeout

 Recommanded as "enable" for keyboard timeout when host is UNIX or UNIX-like OS.